George Mason University

 LOGISTICS AND GRADING:

 Homeworks and projects will be assigned.
-One or more exams will be given.
+A midterm exam will be given.
 Students are required to solve concurrent programming problems and to check their solutions by using verification, testing, and debugging tools.

 LATE ASSIGNMENTS AND PROJECTS: